stl-tech/stltech.org/content/member-handbook.md

 In addition to the above, please read [Code of Conduct](http://stl-tech.github.io/code-of-conduct/).
 The behaviors listed there are used as bright lines for moderation and removal.

+Finally, the STL Tech community is not a place for hate speech or hate groups.
+If you're a member of such a group (Nazis, the KKK, et cetera), please don't join.
+If we find you, we will remove you.

 ### Consequences

 Ultimately, the moderation team has to decide how to handle violations on a per-incident basis.